Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 The VertuoLine system

 Nespresso introduced the VertuoLine system in 2014 to give some of its machines the ability to brew a regular, full-size cup of coffee instead of just a tiny espresso.
-You select a larger capsule if you want to brew a regular cup.
+With machines like the Vertuo Next below, you just select a larger capsule if you want to brew a regular cup.

 Between the original system (known as OriginalLine) and Vertuoline, Nespresso machines are now capable of serving coffee in five different sizes: espresso, double espresso, gran lungo, mug, and alto, in order of increasing size.